fortify/fortify.github.io/articles/ssc-on-aws.md

 Create App.
 This will provision an SSC server and a MySQL DB for a demo - the DB will be deleted with the Elastic Beanstalk environment.

-#### Initialize DB
+#### Initialize the database
-If RDS was used to provision a MySQL DB you must [modify](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ModifyInstance.MySQL.html "how to modify a MySQL DB instance") it by adding the parameter group created for SSC.
+If you used RDS to provision a MySQL DB, you must [modify](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ModifyInstance.MySQL.html "how to modify a MySQL DB instance") it by adding the parameter group created for SSC.

-From the [RDS Console](https://console.aws.amazon.com/rds) modify the DB instance from instance actions.
-Under "Database options" select the SSC DB Parameter Group.
-Click continue and choose to apply changes immediately.
-This may take a few minutes - you can see status by viewing the instance.
-Once the change shows as "pending reboot", reboot the instance.
+From the [RDS Console](https://console.aws.amazon.com/rds), modify the DB instance from instance actions.
+Under "Database options," select the SSC DB Parameter Group.
+Click continue, and specify that you want to apply changes immediately.
+This may take a few minutes.
+You can see the status by viewing the instance.
+Once the the status is "pending reboot," reboot the instance.

-Now log into the EC2 Host as ec2-user.
-The following `ssc_rds_mysql_init.sh` script reads the provisioned RDS connection information then creates a `sscdemo` DB and runs the `create_tables.sql` script.
+Next, log in to the EC2 Host as ec2-user.
+The following `ssc_rds_mysql_init.sh` script reads the provisioned RDS connection information, creates a `sscdemo` DB, and then runs the `create_tables.sql` script.

 ```bash
 #!/bin/bash